top of page

 may not encroach into the main area of the market.

-28. Consumption of alcohol (other than from licensed vendors) or smoking is NOT permitted
+31. Consumption of alcohol (other than from licensed vendors), smoking or vaping is not permitted within 35 meters (100 feet) of any vendor stall.

 their work, display posters and brochures as well fundraise.
 They may, however, only sell

-32. Vendors are reminded their neighbors have paid for their own space and should not
+35. Vendors are reminded that their neighbours have paid for their own space and should not

 professional behavior as well as fair and honest business practices are expected.

-These rules and regulations were updated and approved in spring of 2023.
+These rules and regulations were updated and approved in November 2024.

 Market Contact Information:

-calls Friday evening after 8:00 or Saturday morning please.
+No calls Friday after 8:00pm or Saturday morning please.

 Glossary of Terms